 This celebration is a child's first experience receiving communion as they remember Jesus Christ and His personal sacrifice for them.
 It is celebrated one time per calendar year and is open to children in second through fifth grade who attend Kidzburgh on a regular basis.

 To prepare for this sacrament, Kidzburgh provides discussion tools that follow the Kidzburgh curriculum and make it easy for parents to engage with their child and be better able to determine if their child understands the salvation message and is prepared to receive their First Communion.

-For more information, contact Emily.
+For any questions or more information, contact Emily Roberts.